Drass - Second Coldest Inhabited Place in the World

 Amarnath cave is a Hindu shrine located in Jammu and Kashmir, located about 140 kilometres from Srinagar.
-This temple is an important part of Hinduism, and is known to be one of the holiest shrines of the religion.
+This temple is an important part of Hinduism and is known to be one of the holiest shrines of the religion.

-Surrounded by snowy mountains on all sides, the cave itself is covered in snow for most part of the year, except for a few summer months when it is open for pilgrims.
+Surrounded by snowy mountains on all sides, the cave itself is covered in snow for the most part of the year, except for a few summer months when it is open for pilgrims.
 While there are a number of routes to complete the yatra, starting from Srinagar and Pahalgam, one route starts from Minamarg, located just 30 kilometres from Drass.
 This route is a shorter one, spanning just over 3 days.

 8. Tiger Hill